 The 2nd Sir David Williams European Legal Dialogues will take place in Wolfson College co-organized and sponsored by Wolfson College, Public Law Centre of the Faculty of Law of the University of Cambridge, Universite Bordeaux-Montesquieu, Hart Publishing, and ELGS of the EPLO.
-The date is to be announce soon.
+The European Legal Dialgoues will be on May 25, 2018 and start at 10.30 with a lunch break and finish at 17.00.
 This time, it will cover the whole day and will be followed by participation to the formal dinner of the College.

 The theme will be "Judicial review of Administrative Action".